 What are the sections in the fair?

-The fair includes the main section, Focus and Live with more to be announced for 2019.
+The fair includes the main section, Editions and Focus as well as a new themed section to be announced soon.

 What is the main section?